Double-bracket quantum algorithms for diagonalization: Efficacy of diagonalization DBIs

 \paragraph{Efficient pinching: Making use of locality.}

-The pinching scheme based on Eq.~\eqref{pinching_component} uses exponentially many phase flips.
+The pinching scheme based on Eq.~\eqref{eq:unitarymixing} uses exponentially many phase flips.
 This may be needed in the worst-case, i.e., for dense matrices~\cite{childs2010limitations} but is not practically applicable.
 This number can be reduced if $\o{\h_k}$ is sparse, i.e., a sum of a small number of Pauli operators.
-Appendix~\ref{app:sparsity} shows that restricting the product in Eq.~\eqref{pinching_component} to a smaller number of phase flips selected uniformly at random allows to accurately approximate $\vd_\dell(\J)$ with high probability.
-Local input Hamiltonians are sparse.
-If the conjecture of Ref.~\cite{hastings2022lieb} regarding the violation of Lieb-Robinson bounds in double-bracket flows does not hold then for short durations of the GWW flow $\ell\ll\log(D)$ the flowed Hamiltonians $\Hell$ will have a restricted growth of sparsity.
-For early stages of \sgd sequences Lieb-Robinson bounds apply and thus efficient pinching heuristics can be employed.
+Appendix~\ref{app:sparsity} shows that restricting the product in Eq.~\eqref{eq:unitarymixing} to a smaller number of phase flips selected uniformly at random allows to with high probability accurately approximate the evolution under a pinched generator.
+Local input Hamiltonians are sparse and for early stages of DBIs Lieb-Robinson bounds apply and thus efficient pinching heuristics can be employed.
+Note, that Hastings conjuctured that Lieb-Robinson bounds do not hold for all double-bracket flows~\cite{hastings2022lieb} so sparsity may be reduced very quickly also in DBIs.

 More specifically, the App.~\ref{app:sparsity} provides a bound on how many phase flips suffice to achieve a desired approximation.
 This depends quadratically on the sparsity $S$ of the given Hamiltonian.
 For initial Hamiltonians we have $S=2L$ for $\h_\text{TFIM}$ and $S=3L$ for $\h_\text{TLFIM}$.
-In both these cases the sparsity is linear $S = aL$ in the number of qubits and the bound in App.~\ref{app:sparsity} ensures an accurate pinching approximation using $R = a^2 L^{2} J^2 \epsilon^{-2}\log(2aL/\delta)$ phase flips, where $J$ is the largest coupling strength, $\epsilon$ is the required pinching precision and $1-\delta$ is the success probability.
+In both these cases the sparsity is linear in the number of qubits $S = aL$, with $a>0$, and the bound in App.~\ref{app:sparsity} ensures an accurate pinching approximation using $R = a^2 L^{2} J^2 \epsilon^{-2}\log(2aL/\delta)$ phase flips, where $J$ is the largest coupling strength, $\epsilon$ is the required pinching precision and $1-\delta$ is the success probability.

-In general the sparsity is the number of non-negligible off-diagonal interaction terms and cannot be computed a priori for flowed Hamiltonians beyond using arguments based on Lieb-Robinson bounds.
-Fig.~\ref{figeigsGWW}a) shows an example where surprisingly short flow steps have been locally optimal.
-By comparison, if the total flow duration would be set to be equal to duration of a quench evolution of a product state under the TFIM Hamiltonian, the Lieb-Robinson cone would be much smaller than the total system size.
+In general the sparsity is the number of non-negligible off-diagonal interaction terms and cannot be computed a priori for evolved Hamiltonians beyond using arguments based on Lieb-Robinson bounds.
+Fig.~\ref{figeigsGWW}a) shows an example where surprisingly short DBI steps have been locally optimal.
+By comparison, if one would consider a quench evolution of duration of the ordered as considered in the DBI, then the Lieb-Robinson cone would be much smaller than the total system size.